-In Blockchain, the consensus mechanism refers to the system of rules in which the transactions are approved on a chain.
+In Blockchain, the consensus mechanism refers to the system of rules used to approve the transactions on a chain.
 To define the identity of your cryptocurrency, you should also look into the current Consensus Mechanisms and choose the most fitting.

 There are quite a few of distributed consensus mechanism, and the Proof of Work (POW) and Proof of Stake (POS) are the most spread.

 Proof of Work is based on members of the blockchain to solve computational puzzles through hash functions.
-The members are called miners and are rewarded with a fraction of the coin, each time they solve an equation.
+In exchange for they effort, miners miners receive with a fraction of the coin each time they solve an equation.

 With the energy consumption and mining cost continuously growing, the need for a new consensus mechanism manifested in Proof of Stake.
 PoS, a significantly cheaper and environmentally friendly mining method, doesn’t require powerful computers but as the confirmation of operations through existing coins.

 The more coins someone is holding, the more chances he has to validate.
-In a PoS consensus mechanism, the people who stake their coins are called validators.
+In a PoS consensus mechanism, validators are people who stake their coins.